 Moreover, the increasing youth population makes it difficult for developing nations to tackle capacity shortage issues by building or expanding schools and universities.
 Even if India’s booming private sector could absorb much of this exploding demand, India is still not equipped to manage an expansion on this scale.
-Education expenditure of the country currently is less than 3% of the GDP and generating more funds is not easy.
+Our current education expenditure is less than 3% of the GDP and generating more funds is not easy.
 Therefore, the growth potential for online education in developing countries is quite extensive.

 Capacity shortage is just one of the many problems of the Indian Education system.
 Other problems vary from quality education to the bitter unemployment ratio.
 The current Indian education structure is highly overburdened.

 Now, the question that arises is why should one choose an Online School?